Countess-of-Chester-Hospital-NHS-FT/Project-Template-Python/README.md

 * Change the codeowners file (in .github folder) so you are the codeowner.

 ### Please also consider the following:
-* Linting your code.
-This is a formatting process that follows a rule set.
-We broadly encourage the tidyverse standard, and recommend the `lintr` package.
 * Comment your code to make sure others can follow.
 * Consider your naming conventions: we recommend `snake case` where spaces are replaced by underscores and no capitals are use.
 E.g. `outpatient_referral_data`